 It was a symbolic moment of cultural transparency for China and the West.

-In 2005, Henry Ng, executive vice president of the World Monuments Fund (WMF), and Nancy Berliner, curator of Chinese art and culture at the Peabody Essex Museum (PEM), stood in the garden of The Qian Long emperor in the Forbidden City in Beijing.
+In 2005, Henry Ng, executive vice president of the World Monuments Fund (WMF), and Nancy Berliner, curator of Chinese art and culture at the Peabody Essex Museum, stood in the garden of The Qian Long emperor in the Forbidden City in Beijing.

 Actually, they were in a building there called the Bower of the Three Friends with their hosts, representatives of the Palace Museum in Beijing.
 They were looking at the emperor’s throne, its screens to either side.
 It was 230 years old, and perhaps a total of 200 people – emperors, eunuchs and servants – had cast their eyes upon it while it lay sealed, behind closed doors, all that time.

-“We found it in a room that was so dusty, it just looked mundane,” Henry said.
+“We found it in a room that was so dusty, it just looked mundane,” Ng says.
 “We thought maybe it was frosted glass, or gray stone.”

-“I licked my finger and rubbed the back of it,” Nancy said.
+“I licked my finger and rubbed the back of it,” Berliner says.